GDSPWN/.github/profile/README.md

 # ReSPWN
-We are developing a community driven fork of SPWN, a programming language for the abstraction of Geometry Dash triggers, called [FLLW](https://github.com/GDSPWN/FLLW).
+We are developing a community driven reimplmentation of SPWN, a programming language for the abstraction of Geometry Dash triggers into code, called [FLLW](https://github.com/GDSPWN/FLLW).